Abdullah-88/Projector/README.md

 # Projector

-A Minimal Parametrization for Deep Learning based on GLU, LayerNorm and Linear Projection
+A Minimal Parametrization for Deep Learning based on Linear Projection Gating

 Paper Coming Soon